Nabil5352/node-websocket/README.md

 3. NPM package for websocket: [WebScoket](https://www.npmjs.com/package/websocket)
 4. NPM package for ws [**Recommended**]: [WS](https://www.npmjs.com/package/ws)

+##### Find WAN IP
+Find WAN IPN using following command (Ubuntu)

+    ip addr show

+This will show an IP like 192.*.*.*

 ##### Server Implementation
 1. First create a folder `cert` and insider the folder generate certificate and key file for secure https server.
 [Node Tutorial](https://nodejs.org/en/knowledge/HTTP/servers/how-to-create-a-HTTPS-server/)
+2. As this is a self-signed certificate, some browser may not support the connection.
+For that, first load `https://<Your-Wan-IP>:8080` in browser and accept the certificate.
-2. Run any implementation using following command.
+3. Run any implementation using following command.
 HTTPS only enabled for `ws` implementation.

     node ws

-##### Find WAN IP
-Find WAN IPN using following command (Ubuntu)

-    ip addr show

-This will show an IP like 192.*.*.*

 ##### Client Implementation
 Open `Client.html` in browser or